Moabdelkader1/Testing-Shopping-Web-App/README.md

 ## Getting Started:
 Clone the repository.

 Set up your environment with the required dependencies (Selenium, TestNG, Cucumber).

-Run tests using Testrunner class or from the command line using Maven.
+Run tests using Testrunner class, from TestSuite.xml file or from the command line using Maven.

 ## Prerequisites:
 JDK 8+